 Reem, Ramadan, Akl el Bait… and the Emirati woman of today

-A very young, elegant lady (though I would like to say girl) by the name of Reem from Noor Dubai TV comes home to make a film on akl el bait or homemade food for Ramadan.
-Not writing anything on her would be wiping off some very essential facts about the modern generation of Emirati women.
-Sweet and almost shy but insisting on carrying her cameras and other props all by herself, Reem seems absolutely determined.
-She bowls me over – ‘I love Rabindra Sangeet and I love watching Bengali films’!
+A very young, elegant lady Reem from Noor Dubai TV came home to make a film on akl el bait or homemade food for Ramadan.
+Not mentioning her in this post would be wiping off some very essential facts about the modern generation of Emirati women.
+Sweet and almost shy but insisting on carrying her cameras and other props all by herself, Reem was the epitome of silent strength.
+She bowled me over with her proclamation – ‘I love Rabindra Sangeet and I love watching Bengali films’!

-The following Rasgulla recipe is from Cook Like A Bong.
-I have used the same recipe with stupendous success.
+The following Rasgulla recipe is from Cook like a Bong.
 The Rasgullas came out soft and round and absolutely crack-less!

 For the Gollas or the round Channa balls